cmi-kamalos/ML-covid-project/README.md

 various observations to name but a few: cough, fever, shortness of breath.
 So why not predict patient outcome just from these symptoms.
-This now amounts to being interested only in those said quantitative attributes and the class corona-result which gives the positive or negative result from of this.
+This lead to only being interested in those said quantitative attributes and the corona-result class which gives the positive or negative result from those attributes.

 #1) To be able to execute this project, you need to install:
 pip install pandas numpy install scikit-learn matplotlib seaborn